A Joint Commission-Certified Primary Stroke Center

 If you or a loved one experience any signs of a stroke, call 9-1-1 immediately!

 Leading Cause of Adult Disability

 Stroke is the fifth leading cause of death and the leading cause of adult disability in the United States, according to the American Stroke Association.
 High blood pressure is the most important risk factor for stroke.

 A stroke, sometimes referred to as a cerebral vascular accident or a “brain attack,” is an interruption in the flow of blood to brain cells.
 Brain cells die when deprived of oxygen from blood.
 A stroke occurs when a blockage of an artery prevents blood from reaching cells in the brain, or when an artery ruptures inside or outside the brain, causing hemorrhage.
-According to experts, a stroke should be treated with the same urgency as a heart attack.
+A stroke should be treated with the same urgency as a heart attack.
 Every second is critical to patient care, survival and subsequent quality of life.